RalphAS/PeriodicSchurDecompositions.jl/docs/src/usage.md

 ## Krylov-Schur with GPUArrays

-!!!
-Warning
+!!! warning
-    This capability should be considered experimental
+    The GPU capability should be considered experimental;
+    testing is in progress.

 The Krylov-Schur code can be made to do Schur/Ritz-vector operations (mainly, multiplication by the `A` matrices or operators) on a GPU by use of `LinearMap`s.
-Currently it is necessary to inform the code that unusual arrays are in use by providing an initial vector of the appropriate type as the starting vector for the iteration, as follows:
+Currently it is necessary to inform the code that unusual arrays are in use by providing an initial vector of the appropriate type as the starting vector for the iteration.
+For example:

 ```
 using LinearMaps